Patient and Family Engagement

 Frequently Asked Questions

-Who can be a patient and family partner?
+Who can be a patient and family advisor?

 You do not need any special qualifications to be a partner.
 Your experience is what is most important.
 We will provide you with any training or onboarding you might need.

-Why should I become a patient and family partner?
+Why should I become a patient and family advisor?

 - Ongoing support and training